Mawdud of Ghazni: Campaigns in India

 Following Majdud's death on 11 August 1043, Mawdud used the opportunity to capture Lahore.
 Mawdud then invaded Multan and repelled the Ismailis who lived in the region.
 Lahore's governor Faqih Salti marched against Abul Fateh Daud's son.
 The Ismaili forced withdrew to Mansura.
 Multan was surrendered to the Ghaznavids and the khutbah was now read for the Abbasid Caliphate than the Fatimids.

 The deposition of Mas'ud gave opportunity for Indian powers to take offensive against the Ghaznavids.
 Sandanpal, grandson of Kabul Shah attacked Lahore with a coalition of Indian rulers but was defeated and killed.
 In 1043-4, a combined army of three Hindu princes led by Mahipal of Tomara dyansty, captured Hansi, Nagarkot, Thanesar and other cities from the Ghaznavids, then besieged Lahore, but were defeated.

-In ca. 1050, Mawdud, with the aid of Böritigin and an army sent by the former Karkuyid ruler Garshasp I re-invaded Khorasan; Böritigin and his commander Qashgha invaded Khwarezm and Termez, but Mawdud died and thus the invasion failed.
+In ca. 1050, Mawdud, with the aid of Böritigin and an army sent by the former Kakuyid ruler Garshasp I re-invaded Khorasan; Böritigin and his commander Qashgha invaded Khwarezm and Termez, but Mawdud died and thus the invasion failed.
 The Seljuqs then extended their rule as far as Vakhsh and appointed a certain Abu 'Ali ibn Shadhan as the governor of their new conquests.
 After this, Böritigin seems to have stopped recognizing the Ghaznavids as his suzerain.
 Mawdud was succeeded by his son, Mas'ud II.